kesiev/notoner/databases/base/README.md

    - Default token
  - **[Goldscrolls](goldscrolls/)** - [table.json](goldscrolls/table.json)
    - Sub-templates with different characters
-     - SVG printed sheet that can be changed by selecting a sub-template
+     - SVG printed sheet with input/checkbox fields (Experimental feature) that can be changed by selecting a sub-template
      - Custom tokens created by _cutting_ the original page SVG
      - Default dice
      - Default tray